October 23, from 9:00 a.m. to 2:30 p.m. Vall d'Hebron, Barcelona, Hospital Campus Limited places >> registrations open

-A day dedicated to research in Arts in Health, linked to the 1st International Congress on Health Communication, organized by Vall d'Hebron.
+A day dedicated to research in Arts in Health, in Catalonia and the world

 The Hospital Universitari Vall d'Hebron (ICS), the National Museum of Art of Catalonia (MNAC) and the research group Methodology, Methods, Models and Outcomes of Health and Social Sciences (M₃O) of the University of Vic-Universitat Central de Catalunya organize the research day "Creative Pathways to Health: Research and Practice in Arts-Based Interventions" , dedicated to research in Arts in Health.